GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-02_time_series_analysis.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e10-02/unnamed-chunk-7-1.png)<!-- -->

-Alternatively to the workflow above, we could (and should) of course use existing functions, like ``decompose``, which handles the decomposition in one step.
+As an alternative to the workflow above, we could (and should) of course use existing functions, like ``decompose``, which handles the decomposition in one step.
 Since this function requires a time series, this data type has to be created first.
 Note that the frequency argument in the time series function does not correspond to the seasonal component but to the number of sub-observations within each major time step (i.e. monthly values within annual major time steps in our case):